But What About The Astronauts?

 - Robert A. Heinlein's Have Space Suit – Will Travel did have a part where the aliens threaten to destroy Earth and the hero does think about the Moon base and orbiting stations before deciding that they would be unlikely to last long, from grief if nothing else.

-- In "Adam and No Eve" by Alfred Bester, a scientist develops a prototype spaceship using a kind of atomic engine, and poo-poos his colleagues' fears that it will kill all life on Earth when he fires it up.
+- In "Adam and No Eve" by Alfred Bester, a scientist develops a prototype spaceship using a kind of atomic engine, and poo-poos his colleagues' fears that it will kill all life on Earth when he fires it up; it's fueled by iron, and they fear a chain reaction.
 He goes into orbit and returns to find that he's killed all life on earth.
-His solution is to die near some biomass and let the bacteria living in his gut start the evolution process all over again.
+His solution is to part-instinctively make his way to the ocean and let the bacteria living in his gut start the evolution process all over again.

 - In Ben Bova's Test Of Fire, a massive solar flare wipes out humanity from New Zealand to Iceland.
 Russian missile command misreads this as an attack and nukes the US.
 A moonbase protected by the bulk of the Moon is the only spark of civilisation left to rebuild the world.
 (South and Central America are handwaved away.)